anonymnon/FASTrack/README.md

 Everytime you need to use `FAST`, remember to activate `FAST` virtual environment typing `workon FAST` on terminal.

+### Installing FAST to python 3 environment to use stack2tifspy3
 To run **stack2tifspy3**, you will need to create a Python3 virtual environment and install the ImageJ module.
 Create a python3 virtual environment:

 `$mkvirtualenv FAST3 -p python3$`